alexpmagalhaes/differentialabundance/docs/usage.md

 By default, if you don't provide features, for non-array data the workflow will fall back to attempting to use the matrix itself as a source of feature annotations.
 For this to work you must make sure to set the `features_id_col`, `features_name_col` and `features_metadata_cols` parameters to the appropriate values, for example by setting them to 'gene_id' if that is the identifier column on the matrix.
 This will cause the gene ID to be used everywhere rather than more accessible gene symbols (as can be derived from the GTF), but the workflow should run.
 Please use this option for MaxQuant analysis, i.e. do not provide features.

+## Toolsheet

+We provide a set of toolsheet files that define the tools that make sense to run for a given study type.
+These files are in the `assets` directory of the pipeline.

+Each row defines a combination of differential analysis tool and functional analysis tool (optional), with the respective arguments.
+Note that the arguments defined in the toolsheet have highest priority, meaning that they will overwrite any other arguments defined in the command line or in the configuration files.

+To run a given combination of tools, you can use the `--analysis_name` parameter.

+Optionally, one can also provide its own toolsheet file using the `--toolsheet_custom` flag.
+This file can be in TSV or YAML format.

 ## Working with the output R markdown file

 The pipeline produces an R markdown file which, if you're proficient in R, you can use to tweak the report after it's generated (**note**- if you need the same customisations repeatedly we would recommend you supply your own template using the `report_file` parameter).